-A foreign degree giving access to further studies or the right to start doctoral proceedings in the country where it was awarded, gives its holder access to second cycle studies, postgraduate studies, third cycle / doctoral studies or the right to start doctoral proceedings in Poland.
+A foreign degree giving access to further studies or the right to start doctoral proceedings in the country where it was awarded, gives its holder access to second cycle studies, doctoral school or the right to start doctoral proceedings in Poland.

 A foreign degree may also be recognised for the purpose of further education on the basis of an international agreement.
+For the purpose of further studies nostrification procedure is not needed.